SiddhiKhatke/KR-C-Learning-Log/README.md

 -The same value behaves differently depending on interpretation:
  8-bit view → 253 → 127 after rotation
  32-bit view → 253 → 1073741887 after rotation

-**Exercise 2-3**: Write a function htoi(s), which converts a string of hexadecimal digits (including an optional 0x or 0X) into its equivalent integer value.
-The allowable digits are 0 through 9, a through f, and A through F.